aiven/devportal/docs/products/kafka/kafka-connect/howto/manage-logging-level.rst

 ..
 Tip::

-    The ``--insecure`` parameter avoids ``curl`` non matching certificates error due to using the IP instead of the hostname
+    The ``--insecure`` parameter avoids a ``curl`` non matching certificates error due to using the IP instead of the hostname

-The output should be similar to the below
+The output should be similar to the following

 .. code-block:: json